 7. Edward W. Klink III and Darian R. Lockett, Understanding Biblical Theology: A Comparison of Theory and Practice (Grand Rapids: Zondervan, 2012).

 - A Historical Organizing Principle.
 Geerhardus Vos argued that the difference between biblical theology and systematic theology can be found in their organizing principles: biblical theology has a historical organizing principle, while systematic theology has a logical organizing principle.
 What Vos means by this is that biblical theology is necessarily grounded in the history of the text—that is, the historical realities the text points to and the historical situatedness of the text itself.
 Biblical theologians recognize the progressive revelation of the canon, and they read the books of the Bible in light of their historical provenance––including author, date, etc. While there are several “horizons” on which the text should be read, including the literary and canonical, the historical horizon is never neglected in a true biblical theology.
-I will speak more of this below when comparing biblical theology to theological interpretation of Scripture, as this is one of the main divergences I see between these two disciplines.
+I will speak more of this below when comparing biblical theology to Theological Interpretation of Scripture, as this is one of the main divergences I see between these two disciplines.

 - A Relationship between the Old and New Testaments.
 For the most part, biblical theology is a synthesizing discipline.
 Biblical theology recognizes the canonical form of the Scriptures.
 I will argue that evangelicals are able to do this best, as they have the only sound warrant for holding the canon together––namely, the divine inspiration of the scriptures.
 But biblical theologians read the constituent parts in light of the whole.
 This is one reason why I think Klink and Lockett’s taxonomy fails, since James Barr is included among the list of biblical theologians.
-Barr’s project is set squarely in the history of religions school, which puts the canon on the same level as extra-canonical uninspired documents for determining “meaning” and reconstructing “history.”
+Barr’s project is set squarely in the history of religions school, which puts the canon on the same level as extra-canonical un-inspired documents for determining “meaning” and reconstructing “history.”

 History of Theological Interpretation of Scripture

 The history of Theological Interpretation of Scripture is much shorter than the history of biblical theology.
 In fact, the phrase “theological interpretation of scripture” is only around two decades old.
 It was first used by Stephen Fowl, a theologian who remains a spokesperson for the movement that is as diverse as it is hard to define.
 The Theological Interpretation of Scripture movement, like the biblical theology movement, includes evangelical interpreters such as Kevin Vanhoozer and Scott Swain, and also many non-evangelical interpreters such as Christopher Seitz and Stephen Fowl.
-Instead of rehearsing its extremely short history, I will attempt to list some Theological Interpretation of Scripture (TIS) distinctives:
+Instead of rehearsing its extremely short history, I will attempt to list some Theological Interpretation of Scripture distinctives:

 - Theological Interpretation.
 Inherent in the name, theological interpretation is an attempt to interpret the biblical text theologically.
 In many ways, this is a direct repudiation of the vision set forth by J. P. Gabler for biblical theology.
-Instead of seeking to separate biblical studies from systematic theology, TIS practitioners purport to read the text through the lens of their theological commitments, and do so unashamedly.
-That is, the TIS movement tends to want to erase the distinction between biblical theology and systematic theology.
+Instead of seeking to separate biblical studies from systematic theology, Theological Interpretation of Scripture practitioners purport to read the text through the lens of their theological commitments, and do so unashamedly.
+That is, the Theological Interpretation of Scripture movement tends to want to erase the distinction between biblical theology and systematic theology.

 - Rule of Faith.
-Although the theological commitments of TIS interpreters are multiform and thus produce multiple readings, the one “governing” theological criterion seems to be the Rule of Faith (regula fidei).
-By Rule of Faith, TIS interpreters often refer to the seven ecumenical councils, and most often they particularly mean the Nicene Creed.
+Although the theological commitments of Theological Interpretation of Scripture interpreters are multiform and thus produce multiple readings, the one “governing” theological criterion seems to be the Rule of Faith (regula fidei).
+By Rule of Faith, Theological Interpretation of Scripture interpreters often refer to the seven ecumenical councils, and most often they particularly mean the Nicene Creed.
 If one’s interpretation cannot be refuted by the creeds––the argument tends to go––then one’s interpretation cannot be refuted.

 - Pre-critical Exegesis.
-A common theme among TIS practitioners is an attempt to recover and deploy pre-critical modes of interpretation that are beyond the grammatical-historical or historical-critical modes, which they label as “modernistic.”
+A common theme among Theological Interpretation of Scripture practitioners is an attempt to recover and deploy pre-critical modes of interpretation that are beyond the grammatical-historical or historical-critical modes, which they label as “modernistic.”
 This method includes, if not prefers, the fourfold sense of meaning: literal, allegorical, moral, and anagogical.
-This commitment is stated in the preface to the new Brazos TIS commentaries edited by Daniel Trier, where Trier outlines the unique attributes of the series: each contributor is committed to exploring the allegorical, moral, and anagogical readings of scripture.
+This commitment is stated in the preface to the new Brazos Theological Interpretation of Scripture commentaries edited by R.R.
+Reno,[8] where Trier outlines the unique attributes of the series: each contributor is committed to exploring the allegorical, moral, and anagogical readings of Scripture.

-- Ressourcement.
-A final distinctive of TIS, which is part and parcel with pre-critical exegesis, is giving ear to earlier “readings” of Scripture.
-The TIS movement has set about rejuvenating lost and forgotten interpretations of Scripture.
-Interestingly, this is done most often from the patristic and medieval period, and less often are readings revived from the Reformation onward, such as the project undertaken by Swain and Allen in their book Reformed Catholicity.[8]
+- Ressourcement/Retrieval.
+A final distinctive of Theological Interpretation of Scripture, which is part and parcel with pre-critical exegesis, is giving ear to earlier “readings” of Scripture.
+The Theological Interpretation of Scripture movement has set about rejuvenating lost and forgotten interpretations of Scripture.
+Interestingly, this is done most often from the patristic and medieval period, and less often are readings revived from the Reformation onward, such as the project undertaken by Scott Swain and Michael Allen in their 2015 book Reformed Catholicity.[9]

-8. Michael Allen and Scott R. Swain, Reformed Catholicity: The Promise of Retrieval for Theology and Biblical Interpretation (Grand Rapids: Baker Academic, 2015).8.
+9. Michael Allen and Scott R. Swain, Reformed Catholicity: The Promise of Retrieval for Theology and Biblical Interpretation (Grand Rapids: Baker Academic, 2015).

 Theological Interpretation of Scripture vs. Biblical Theology